At a Glance

 ✨Tip Number 1

-Familiarise yourself with the core values of our organisation.
-Understanding what it means to work together, respect differences, and communicate openly will help you demonstrate your alignment with our mission during any discussions.
+Familiarise yourself with the core values of the role.
+Understanding what it means to work together, respect differences, and communicate openly will help you connect with the team during interviews.

 ✨Tip Number 2